 • Held a bake sale to assist the cheerleaders in raising money for the Susan G. Kommen breast cancer research foundation

 • Held a bake sale with the proceeds going to the March of Dimes

 Our FBLA chapter conducts several fundraisers during the year to raise money to help pay for members costs of attending the State Leadership Conference.
 This past year fundraisers included selling Krispy Kreme doughnuts twice during the school year and selling fruit just before Christmas as well as working two concession stands.

-If you are interested in belonging to FBLA watch the bulletin and our bulletin board (outside Mr. Pfeiffer’s room) and attend a meeting.
+If you are interested in belonging to FBLA watch the bulletin and our bulletin board (outside Mr. York’s room) and attend a meeting.